Bunte: History

-After the end of WWII, the French authorities commissioned ex-Nazi publisher Franz Burda to come up with an illustrated magazine and, following their request, he released the first edition in 1948 under the name Das Ufer.
+After the end of World War II, the French authorities commissioned ex-Nazi publisher Franz Burda to come up with an illustrated magazine and, following their request, he released the first edition in 1948 under the name Das Ufer.
 Whereas the editorial section was initially provided by the French authorities, an independent editorial team emerged at the end of the 1950s.
 From the beginning, the magazine reported on a wide variety of events in society.
 In 1953, marking the coronation of Elisabeth II, a special issue was produced with a circulation of 100,000 copies.
 Franz Burda had previously taken out a loan to purchase the photo copyrights (against the will of his family).
 In 1954, Das Ufer changed its name to Bunte Illustrierte, reflecting a key element of large-format photo series in the center of the publication, which were already printed in color.

-In the 1950s and 1960s, Bunte developed into one of the most widely distributed German popular magazines.
+In the 1950s and 1960s, Bunte developed into one of the most widely distributed West German popular magazines.
 Acquisitions also played a role in the expansion of the magazine: In 1958, the Deutsche Illustrierte was taken over.
 In 1960, the Münchner Illustrierte, with a circulation of some 500,000 copies, was added to the portfolio, so that the Bunte Münchner Illustrierte first surpassed the one million mark at the beginning of 1961.
 In addition, the publishing company bought the traditional Frankfurter Illustrierte in 1963, which was also merged into the Bunte.
 From then on, the publication was called Bunte Münchner Frankfurter Illustrierte.
 Beyond focus on high Society, in the 1960s the Bunte more and more frequently featured topics such as post-War rebuilding, cinema films and music.
 The magazine attracted major attention, for example, with a photo series about the Iron Curtain.

 In July 1972, the Bunte Illustrierte first appeared under the abbreviated name of the Bunte.
 In the years that followed, the magazine was shaped above all by Hubert Burda, who started out in 1974 as an editor at the Bunte.
 Two years later, he took over the position as Editor-in-Chief from Bernd Ruland.
-Under his management, the magazine developed into a modern popular magazine for middle class society, and by the mid-1970s, the Bunte had grown to become Germany's bestselling magazine.
+Under his management, the magazine developed into a modern popular magazine for middle class society, and by the mid-1970s, the Bunte had grown to become West Germany's bestselling magazine.
 In 1983, Burda-Verlag unveiled its new headquarters at Arabellapark in Munich.
 That same year, various editorial teams, including the Bunte, moved from main headquarters in Offenburg to the Bavarian state capital.

 In 1985, Burda-Verlag purchased from Rolf Mengele the handwritten notes of his father, Josef Mengele, which consisted of several thousand pages, for one million Deutsche Marks, which resulted in the Bunte's publishing a series of articles on the notorious doctor from the Auschwitz concentration camp, who was among the perpetrators of gruesome medical experiments on live human beings.
 The Burda-Verlag did not pay royalties from reprints to Rolf Mengele, instead they went to the survivors of Auschwitz and their dependents.